 What's the Difference Between Grants, Scholarships, and Loans?

-There are many ways to get help paying for your college education – so many, in fact, that figuring out how to access and combine these options can be overwhelming.
+Scholarships, grants, and loans are some of the many options available to help you pay for your college education.
+But figuring out how to access and combine them can be overwhelming.

 Let’s get started with some basic definitions of scholarships, grants, and loans.